 There are rumours she may even run for parliament this autumn.
 I ask Ms Chapman if that's true.

 "All I'm going to say is I'm interested in helping other people," she replies.
 "That's all."

-It's another secret she is keeping well away from the cameras.3D dreams
+It's another secret she is keeping well away from the cameras.